Two boys in hospital after firework explodes in Hengoed

 The pair, aged eight and nine, were hurt in Caerphilly county on Sunday afternoon.

+In a Facebook post, a family member said one of the boys was awaiting an operation to reconstruct his hand.

-Supt Mike Richards of South Wales Police said officers "received a report of a medical emergency" in Hengoed Road, Hengoed at about 14:15 BST.
+Supt Mike Richards of Gwent Police said officers had a report of "a medical emergency" in Hengoed Road, Hengoed.
+Two road ambulances and an air ambulance were sent to the scene.

 "Two boys, aged eight and nine, remain in hospital receiving treatment for injuries believed to be linked to an explosion of a firework," he said.